DevTaraKuds/csn-bootcamp/Hosting Website with Amazon S3/readme.md

 ⦁	Preview your fully hosted website.

+Step 6: Navigate to CloudFront
+* Create a distribution
+* Choose simple web app
+* Choose Origin type as s3, use website endpoint
+* Set path as index.htm/
+* leave other settings as default.
+* Create distribution
+* Now we have our domain name which can be used to securelly access our webpage via https.

 View [Video Demo here.](#)

 There you go!
-You to the world.
+This is you to the world.
+We are live and secure.
 Happy?
 Yeah sure you are.